What is Binge Eating Disorder?

 BED affects people of all genders, sizes, and backgrounds.
 It is typically a deeply human response to unmet emotional needs, stress, trauma, or chronic deprivation.
 Without proper treatment, BED can lead to serious physical and psychological challenges, but recovery is possible with the right support.

 While BED is the most common eating disorder in the U.S., it often goes undiagnosed due to stigma or misunderstanding.
-With the right support, recovery is not only possible—it’s empowering.
+With the right support, recovery is possible.

 Recognizing the signs is a courageous first step toward recovery.
 Common symptoms include: